If your remote team is distributed around the world, how can you make sure they’re completing tasks efficiently—or even working at all?

 Toggl Track is an employee monitoring solution that lets you keep track of your remote team.
 It’s easy-to-use and most suitable for medium and small businesses.

-- View time data from all projects and user activity in a single dashboard.
+- Displays data from all projects and user activity on a single dashboard.

 - Supports third-party app integrations with Asana and Evernote.